sabiq-khan/create-vm/README.md

   sudo yum install docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin
   ```

-4) Ensure that you've downloaded the disk image of the [Debian version](https://www.debian.org/download) you want to install on the VM.
-- You can move this disk image into `/var/lib/libvirt/images` for better organization.

-5) Clone this repo by running `git clone https://github.com/sabiq-khan/create-vm.git`.
+4) Clone this repo by running `git clone https://github.com/sabiq-khan/create-vm.git`.

-6) Navigate to to the `create-vm` directory and make the script executable by running `chmod u+x create-vm.sh`.
+5) Navigate to to the `create-vm` directory and make the script executable by running `chmod u+x create-vm.sh`.

 # Usage
 If the script is run with no parameters, it prints a help message.